vechiato/spoolman-multi-spool-cost-calculator/README.md

 Selected Spool: PLA White
 Spool Cost: $10.99
-Spool Weight (initial): 1000 grams
 Remaining Filament Weight: 440.00 grams
 Material: PLA, Diameter: 1.75 mm, Density: 1.24 g/cm³
-Estimated Mass per Meter: 2.9821 g/m

 Enter filament used for the print (e.g., '100g' or '1.5m'): 53.21m

-Cost for this spool: $1.74
+Cost for this print: $1.74

 Do you want to add another spool? (y/n): n